A Hard Rain's a-Gonna Fall: Lyrics

+The 'answer' verses are then followed by the refrain ending with "...A hard rain's a-gonna fall."
+Each of the 'answers' in the separate respective stanzas contains 5 verses, 7 verses, 7 verses, 6 verses, and 12 verses.
+The final stanza summarizes its 'answer' in what appears as a resignation to the view of social realism where a human's experience contains its various setbacks and limitations with the verses: "And I’ll tell it and think it and speak it and breathe it/ And reflect it from the mountain so all souls can see it".

 Analysis and reception

 Folk singer Pete Seeger interpreted the line "Where the home in the valley meets the damp dirty prison" as referring to when a young person suddenly wants to leave his home but then qualified that by saying, "People are wrong when they say 'I know what he means.'"

 While some have suggested that the refrain of the song refers to nuclear fallout, Dylan disputed that this was a specific reference.
 In a radio interview with Studs Terkel in 1963, Dylan said: No, it's not atomic rain, it's just a hard rain.
 It isn't the fallout rain.
 I mean some sort of end that's just gotta happen ...
 In the last verse, when I say, "the pellets of poison are flooding the waters," that means all the lies that people get told on their radios and in their newspapers.In No Direction Home, Martin Scorsese's documentary on Dylan, the Beat poet Allen Ginsberg talked about the first time he heard Dylan's music: When I got back from India, and got to the West Coast, there's a poet, Charlie Plymell - at a party in Bolinas — played me a record of this new young folk singer.
 And I heard "Hard Rain," I think.
 And wept.
 'Cause it seemed that the torch had been passed to another generation.
 From earlier bohemian, or Beat illumination.
 And self-empowerment.

-Author Ian MacDonald described the song as one of the most idiosyncratic protest songs ever written.